Dismantling the Myth of Silence

 It sounds like concern, but it isn't.
 It's a judgment dressed up as a question.

-What We Know About Trauma and the Body
+What We Know About Trauma and the Brain

 Fawn is less discussed but equally important.
-It's the response that looks like cooperation but isn't — the nervous system's attempt to reduce threat by appeasing, agreeing, or becoming invisible.
-A woman who laughs nervously at a harassing comment, or says "it's okay" when it isn't, or goes along with something she doesn't want — that's often fawn, not consent.
+It's the response that looks like cooperation but is really the nervous system's attempt to reduce threat by appeasing, agreeing, or becoming invisible.
+A woman who laughs nervously at a harassing comment, says "it's okay" when it isn't, doesn’t uphold her important boundaries, or goes along with something she doesn't want — that's often fawn, not consent.
+Compliance is a survival strategy when options feel limited, and the thinking brain isn't fully online.

 The Reporting Problem Isn't a Reporting Problem

 Statistics on sexual assault reporting are grim and consistent.
 In Canada, only about 6% of sexual assaults are reported to police.
-Of those, a fraction result in charges, and a fraction of those result in convictions.
+Of those, roughly one-third result in charges, about half of those go to court, and fewer than half of completed cases end in a conviction.

 Women know this.
-They're not unaware of their options.
-They've made a calculation — often in real time, unconsciously, and often under enormous stress — and the math doesn't add up in their favour.
+They're not unaware of their options — they've made a calculation, often rapidly, under enormous stress, and with very little reliable information about what outcomes are actually possible.
+The math doesn't add up in their favour.

 Here's what that calculation actually involves:

 Will I be believed?
 Credibility gets picked apart along predictable fault lines: Was she drinking?
 What was she wearing?
 Did she know him?
-If the answer to any of those questions complicates a jury's picture of a "perfect victim," the chances of any meaningful outcome drop sharply.
+Over 93% of survivors in one survey said they didn't expect the police would believe them, and 89% were influenced by watching how other survivors had been treated.
+If anything complicates a jury's picture of a "perfect victim," the chances of any meaningful outcome drop sharply.

 Who do I trust?
-For women from communities that have historically been failed, harmed, or criminalized by police — Indigenous women, Black women, immigrant and refugee women — the institution of reporting carries real danger.
+For women from communities that have historically been failed, harmed, or criminalized by police — BIPOC women and LGBTQ2+ people — the institution of reporting carries real danger.
+Gendered racial stereotypes actively undermine the credibility of Black women survivors.
+For Indigenous women, the findings of the National Inquiry into Missing and Murdered Indigenous Women and Girls document, plainly, that severe violence often goes unreported because reporting to police has never been safe.
 Telling women to "just go to the police" without acknowledging that history can have very real consequences.

 The decision not to report isn't irrational.
 In many cases, it's the most rational response to an irrational situation.